dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 --- abstract

-This memo defines the ML-KEM-based ciphersuites for HPKE (RFC9180).
-ML-KEM is believed to be secure even against adversaries who possess a quantum computer.
+This memo defines ML-KEM-based ciphersuites for HPKE (RFC9180).
+ML-KEM is believed to be secure even against adversaries who possess a cryptographically-relevant et-quantum computer.

 --- middle